wp-cli/handbook/commands/plugin/get/index.md

 : Limit the output to specific fields.
 Defaults to all fields.

 [\--format=&lt;format&gt;]
-: Output list as table, json, CSV.
+: Output list as table, json, CSV, yaml.
 Defaults to table.

 ### EXAMPLES